vllm-project/vllm/docs/source/getting_started/debugging.rst

 Debugging Tips
 ===============

 This document outlines some debugging strategies you can consider.
-If you think you've discovered a bug, please [search existing issues](https://github.com/vllm-project/vllm/issues?q=is%3Aissue) first to see if it has already been reported.
-If not, please [file a new issue](https://github.com/vllm-project/vllm/issues/new/choose), providing as much relevant information as possible.
+If you think you've discovered a bug, please `search existing issues <https://github.com/vllm-project/vllm/issues?q=is%3Aissue>`_ first to see if it has already been reported.
+If not, please `file a new issue <https://github.com/vllm-project/vllm/issues/new/choose>`_, providing as much relevant information as possible.

 .. note::